MUKAPP/LiteLoaderQQNT-DeepL/README.en.md

 > [!NOTE]
 > Starting from version 1.0.8, the minimum supported version of LiteLoaderQQNT is 1.0.0 (Beta).
 Versions 1.0.7 and below support versions below 1.0.0.

+> [!WARNING]
+> This plugin is currently under slow maintenance, and new features may not be added in the short term.
+The focus is primarily on maintaining its normal operation.

 - [LiteLoaderQQNT-DeepL](#liteloaderqqnt-deepl)
   - [Target language codes](#target-language-codes)
   - [Screenshots](#screenshots)